eduardaclx/TelegramBot/README.md

 # TelegramBot

-### Bot desenvolvido para um projeto da faculdade, feito 100% em java
+Bot desenvolvido para um projeto de faculdade.

 ## HOW USE